ibm-cloud-architecture/refarch-eda/docs/evt-microservices/ED-patterns.md

 ## Event sourcing

 Most business applications are state based persistent where any update changes the previous state of business entities.
 The database keeps the last committed update.
-But some business application needs to explain how it reaches its current state.
-It needs to keep history of business facts.
+But some business application needs to **explain how it reaches its current state**.
+For that the application needs to keep history of business facts.
-Traditional domain oriented implementation builds domain data model mapped to a RDBMS.
+Traditional domain oriented implementation builds a domain data model and map it to a RDBMS.
 As an example, in the simple `Order model` below, the database record will keep the last state of the order, the different addresses and the last ordered items in separate tables.

 ![](evt-src-ex1.png)

 If you need to implement a query that looks at what happened to the order over a time period, you need to change the model and add historical records, basically building a log table.
 Designing a service to manage the life cycle of this order will, most of the time, add a "delete operation" to remove data.
-But most businesses do not remove data.
-For legal reason, a business ledger has to include new record(s) to compensate a previous transaction.
+For legal reason, most businesses do not remove data.
+As an example, a business ledger has to include new record(s) to compensate a previous transaction.
 There is no erasing of previously logged transactions.
 It is always possible to understand what was done in the past.
 Most business application needs to keep this capability.

 **Event sourcing** persists the state of a business entity, such an Order, as a sequence of state-changing events or "facts".
 When the state of a system changes, an application issues a notification event of the state change.
 Any interested parties can become consumers of the event and take required actions.
 The state-change event is immutable stored in an event log or event store in time order.
 The event log or store becomes the principal source of truth.
 The system state can be recreated from a point in time by reprocessing the events.
-The history of state changes becomes an audit record for the business and is often a useful source of data for data scientists to gain insights into the business.
+The history of state changes becomes an audit record for the business and is often a useful source of data for business analysts to gain insights into the business.

-The previous order model changes to a time oriented immutable stream of events, organized by key (orderID):
+The previous order model changes to a time oriented immutable stream of events, organized by the orderID key:

 ![](evt-src.png)

 You can see the "removing an item" in the order is a new event.
 With this capability, we can count how often a specific product is removed.

 In some cases, the event sourcing pattern is implemented completely within the event backbone.
-With Kafka topic and partition are the building blocks for event sourcing.
+Kafka topic and partitions are the building blocks for event sourcing.
 However, you can also consider implementing the pattern with an external event store, which provides optimizations for how the data may be accessed and used.
 For example [IBM Db2 Event store](https://www.ibm.com/products/db2-event-store) can provide the handlers and event store connected to the backbone and can provide optimization for down stream analytical processing of the data.

-An event store only needs to store three pieces of information:
+An event store needs to store only three pieces of information:

 * The type of event or aggregate.
 * The sequence number of the event.